-- f.
+- e.
+The location of the SPEA is subject to the provincial Riparian Areas Protection Regulation. - f.
 Any development (buildings or land clearing) within the Riparian Assessment Area (RAA) shall be subject to the development of detailed measures consistent with the Riparian Development Permit Area guidelines (DPA 6). - g.
 The location of the RAA is subject to the Provincial Riparian Area Protection Regulation. - h.
 The SPEA edge should be identified on site plans and in the field through the use of flagging or high visibility, temporary snow fencing to prevent encroachment. - i.
 A construction environmental management plan should be developed prior to any physical development of the lands to avoid adverse effects on the environment and during construction. - j.
 A detailed site-specific sediment and erosion control plan should be prepared by a qualified professional prior to development. - k.
 The sediment and erosion control plan should include the following requirements:

-- Minimize areas to be cleared: - i. ii) Maintain vegetation cover for as long as possible; - i. iii) Carry out site preparation work in the summer months and suspend operations during periods of wet weather; - Install silt fencing where appropriate; iv) - Cover exposed areas with geotextiles or tarps to prevent rain splash mobilization of sediment; and - Use mulch and/or seeding to stabilize exposed ground and decrease the potential for mobilization of sediment. - I. If vegetation clearing (grasses, shrubs and/or trees) is proposed to occur during the bird breeding season (April 15 to July 31) a nest survey should be completed by a qualified professional Biologist prior to site disturbance.
-Active nest sites should be identified and flagged so that nest sites can be left undisturbed until the young birds have fledged and left the nest. - m.
-Where slopes are greater than 30 percent, the guidelines contained in 'Development Permit Area 7 - Hazard Lands' shall apply. - n.
+- i. i) Minimize areas to be cleared; - i. ii) Maintain vegetation cover for as long as possible; - i. iii) Carry out site preparation work in the summer months and suspend operations during periods of wet weather; - i. iv) Install silt fencing where appropriate; - i. v) Cover exposed areas with geotextiles or tarps to prevent rain splash mobilization of sediment; and - i. vi) Use mulch and/or seeding to stabilize exposed ground and decrease the potential for mobilization of sediment. - I. If vegetation clearing (grasses, shrubs and/or trees) is proposed to occur during the bird breeding season (April 15 to July 31) a nest survey should be completed by a qualified professional Biologist prior to site disturbance.
+Active nest sites should be identified and flagged so that nest sites can be left undisturbed until the young birds have fledged and left the nest. - Where slopes are greater than 30 percent, the guidelines contained in 'Development Permit Area 7 - Hazard Lands' shall apply. - n.
 FireSmart Interface Priority Zones should be used to determine appropriate vegetation (fuel) management areas from structures and along access routes. - o.
 A tree preservation plan should be prepared and supplied by an appropriately certified Arborist. - p.
 The following general measures should be addressed in the tree preservation plan: - i.
-Retention and replacement of tree cover as strategies for carbon storage and groundwater management;
+Retention and replacement of tree cover as strategies for carbon storage and ground-water management;